keisen/tf-keras-vis/README.md

 News
 ---

 **NOTE:** We've released `v0.7.0`!
-In this release, fixing a critical bug of ActivationMaximization, the gradients calculation is now more stable.
-As a result, some known issues related to mixed-precision are also fixed.
-These are good news for users using mixed-precision mechanisms and users tuning the hyper parameters of ActivationMaximization for their own model from now on.

-However, because the results of the gradients calculation are now different compared to the past versions, you might have to tune your code again.
-For now, if you want to avoid adjusting them to new ActivationMaximization, you can do so by modifying the your code as follows:
+In this release, fixing a critical problem of ActivationMaximization, the gradients calculation is now more stable.
+And, as a result, some known issues related to mixed-precision are also fixed.
+However, because the results of the gradients calculation are now different compared to the past versions, you might have to re-tune your code.
+If you want to avoid adjusting them to new ActivationMaximization for now, you can do so by modifying the your code as follows:

 ```python
 # from tf_keras_vis.activation_maximization import ActivationMaximization
 from tf_keras_vis.activation_maximization.legacy import ActivationMaximization
 ```

 In addition to above, we've also found some bugs of Regularizers.
 To keep compatibility with the past versions, we've NOT updated `tf_keras_vis.utils.regularizers` module.
-Instead, we've added `tf_keras_vis.activation_maximization.regularizers` module that includes the regularizers fixed the bugs.

-So like ActivationMaximization, for now, if you want to avoid adjusting them, you can continuously use `tf_keras_vis.utils.regularizers` module that still has the problems as follows:
+Instead, we've added `tf_keras_vis.activation_maximization.regularizers` module that includes the regularizers whose the bugs fixed.
+So like ActivationMaximization, if you want to avoid adjusting them for now, you can continuously use `tf_keras_vis.utils.regularizers` module that still has the problems as follows:

 ```python
 # from tf_keras_vis.activation_maximization.regularizers import Norm, TotalVariation2D